Villa Beer

 Foto: Studio Huger

-Our single room “Brazil” pays homage to the lush colors of tropical landscapes.
-Named after the fabric design of the same name by Josef Frank, the room reflects a fascination with nature, diversity, and vibrant forms.
-The “Brazil” fabric print is one of the largest and most impressive seamless pattern designs from Frank's oeuvre.
-Created between 1943 and 1945, the rainforest motif unfolds a rich composition of lush, intense colors that reflect the abundance of tropical vegetation.
+The one-person Brazil Room is a tribute to the lush colors of tropical landscapes.
+Named after Josef Frank’s textile design with the same name, the room tells of a fascination with nature, diversity, and vibrant forms.
+The Brazil fabric print is one of the largest and most impressive seamless pattern designs in Frank’s oeuvre.
+Created between 1943 and 1945, the rainforest motif unfolds in a rich composition of intensely saturated colors that reflect the abundance of tropical vegetation.
+The Brazil Room brings the aura of a colorful rainforest into the villa.

 Room Hawai